FreeTweetsApp/FreeTweets/README.md

 ## How it works

 FreeTweets never talks to Twitter/X directly and never needs an X account, API key, or login.
-Instead it reads through [Nitter](https://github.com/zedeus/nitter) — an open-source, privacy-respecting front end for Twitter — pulling each followed account's RSS feed and timeline pages for older posts.
+Instead it reads through [Nitter](https://github.com/zedeus/nitter) — an open-source, privacy-respecting front end for Twitter, pulling each followed account's RSS feed and timeline pages for older posts.
 Public Nitter instances vary in what they serve at any given time, so FreeTweets fetches feeds and timeline pages independently from whichever instance actually serves them, and lets you switch instances at any time in Settings.

 None of your follows, settings, or reading history ever leave your Mac.
-There is no account, no server, and no telemetry — everything is stored locally in your app preferences.
+There is no account, no server, and no telemetry, everything is stored locally in your app preferences.

 ## Features